Wrestler adds to abuse allegations against university doctor - WHIZ News

 The AP left phone messages with two of Anderson’s three children.
 An email was sent to the third seeking comment.

-Fitzgerald said he could not elaborate on investigators’ finding that some university employees were aware of accusations against the doctor prior to the 2018 complaint that led to a police investigation.
+Fitzgerald said he could not elaborate on investigators’ findings that some university employees were aware of accusations against the doctor prior to the 2018 complaint that led to a police investigation.

 John Manly, a lawyer for many of the hundreds of victims of now-imprisoned former Michigan State University sports doctor Larry Nassar, said Thursday that half a dozen people have called his California-based firm alleging abuse by Anderson – mostly ex-football players and wrestlers.
 He said they were fearful of what could happen to their positions on teams or at the school if they reported what he did to them.